ArturoDent/custom-language-properties/README.md

 ## Requirements

-Only these language configuration properties can be modified by this extension at this time: &emsp; `comments` and `brackets`
+Only these language configuration properties can be modified by this extension at this time: &emsp; `comments`, `brackets` and `autoClosingPairs`.

-[Because `indentationRules`, `onEnterRules`, and `wordPattern` use regexp values, I am continuing to work on adding those.]
+Because `indentationRules`, `onEnterRules`, and `wordPattern` use regexp values, I am continuing to work on adding those.

 The built-in `vscode.languages.setLanguageConfiguration()` can only use the above settings.
 Some other language configuration properties can be set in other ways: